nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_DiagnosticReport.md

 Due to the model that we have used the clinical code that represents the name of the test/analyte or test set will sit in an observation resource at either the 'Test group header' or 'Test result' level.

+As this item is mandatory in FHIR then suppliers should populate it with the SNOMED ConceptID `721981007` for `Diagnostic studies report`.

 ### subject ###

 <table class='resource-attributes'>